 Darka Erdelji has created stunning illustrations for the story.
 Erdelji’s artwork is at once otherworldly, wistful and playful; it adds a wonderful dimension to an already engaging story.

-The book was designed by Veselina Tomova of Vis-à-Vis Graphics, St. John’s, and printed by The Lowe-Martin Group in Ottawa, Ontario.
+The book was designed by Veselina Tomova of Vis-à-Vis Graphics, St. John’s.

 "Jones’s retelling effectively captures the rhythms of oral storytelling and the cadences of Newfoundland dialect.
 Illustrator Darka Erdelji’s illustrations are a fine match.
 Enchanting, magical, and very skillful, they blend rich, evocative blues, greens, and reds, delicate line drawings in black and white, and rough, folk-art representations of the characters.
 All in all, a wonderful, rollicking tale." – Carlyn Zwarenstein, starred review in Quill & Quire